- Automotive Interior Trim

 Optimizing Fluid Reservoir and Tank Design

-Drawing from over three decades of experience and successful reservoir programs, Regency Plastics has built efficiency and quality into every step of the engineering and manufacturing process.
+Drawing from over three decades of experience and successful reservoir programs, Gemini Group has built efficiency and quality into every step of the engineering and manufacturing process.

 Our experience tells us that the best way to drive cost out of fluid tanks and reservoirs is by optimizing part design so wall thickness can be minimized and secondary processes can be eliminated.
 This lowers the piece price by reducing weight, material costs, labor costs, and cycle times.
 Here are the two most effective tactics we employ to achieve the optimal design: